mnmlstc/core/docs/polymorphic.rst

 future version of the C++ standard library, nor has it been proposed for inclusion.

+A :class:`polymorphic\<T, Deleter>` is intended to act as a smart pointer for an abstract or polymorphic type ``T`` that performs a *deep copy* on assignment.
+This is synonymous with the :class:`any`, however it affords a user the ability to ascertain what possible types the :class:`polymorphic\<T, Deleter>` contains.

+.. warning:: *Only* polymorphic types may be used with :class:`polymorphic\<T, Deleter>`.
+If deep-copy semantics with a :class:`std::unique_ptr\<T>` are desired for a non-polymorphic type, use :class:`deep_ptr\<T>` instead.

 The polymorphic component requires that both RTTI and exceptions be enabled.
 The RTTI is absolutely required for the polymorphic deep-copy to take place.

 .. namespace:: core

-.. warning:: *Only* polymorphic types may be used with :class:`polymorphic\<T, Deleter>`.
-If deep-copy semantics with a :class:`std::unique_ptr\<T>` are desired for a non-polymorphic type, use :class:`deep_ptr\<T>` instead.

 .. class:: bad_polymorphic_reset